-Notice: In some cases, you should reboot or restart your FreePBX server to make sure your settings applied.
+Notice: In some cases, you should reboot or restart your FreePBX server to ensure your settings apply.

-After configuring your FreePBX click on the Next button on PBXDom wizard.
+After configuring your FreePBX, click on the Next button on the PBXDom wizard.

-In the next window, you should wait till all the calls data get loaded to your account.
+In the next window, you should wait till all the call data get loaded to your account.

 Please don’t leave this page until you receive the OK status for all four rows below,